amank-03/amank-03/README.md

 - 👋 Hi, I’m @amank-03
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently doing masters in Data Science at Chennai Mathematical Institute
+- 🌱 I completed my Master's in Data Science at Chennai Mathematical Institute
+- 💼 I currently work at IDFC First bank  as Data Science in Fraud Detection
 - 📫 You may reach me at as09493@gmail.com/7980360352

 <!---